 Automatic guided vehicles and autonomous mobile robots: Autonomous mobile robots (AMRs) work independently in warehouses.
 They use sensors that decode and understand their environment to accomplish this.
 Automatic guided vehicles (AGVs) go along established paths with an operator on board.
 Both AMRs and AGVs are used in warehouses to complete laborious, repetitive tasks.

 - The amount of FDI that entered the United States during Q2 2022 totaled USD 72 billion.

-- The entire urban population has increased gradually over the previous five years at an annualised rate of 0.8%, and is anticipated to reach 277.4 million people in 2022.
+- The entire urban population has increased gradually over the previous five years at an annualized rate of 0.8% and is anticipated to reach 277.4 million people in 2022.

 - As of January 2022, 92.0% of the US population was online.

-- Amazon is the market leader in robot-driven warehouses, with more than 200,000 mobile robots installed throughout its facilities.
+- Amazon is the market leader in robot-driven warehouses, with over 200,000 mobile robots installed throughout its facilities.

-- According to a Bank of America report, robots are likely to perform 45% of manufacturing operations by 2025.
+- According to a Bank of America report, robots will likely perform 45% of manufacturing operations by 2025.
 By 2020, there will be 50 billion connected gadgets, which means that the growth of artificial intelligence will hasten this process even more.